ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * In the background, the ACME client contacts the CA and requests that it issue a certificate for the intended domain name(s).
-* The CA verifies that the client controls the requested domain name(s) by having the ACME client perform some action related to the domain name(s).
+* The CA verifies that the client controls the requested domain name(s) by having the ACME client perform some action(s) that can only be done with control of the domain name(s).
   For example, the CA might require a client requesting example.com to provision DNS record under example.com or an HTTP resource under http://example.com.